The Time for Compliance Is Now

 This article originally appeared in the May 2012 issue of HME Business.

-Wayne H. van Halem, CFE, AHFI is an author, consultant and President of The van Halem Group LLC (Atlanta, Ga.), a firm that helps HME providers navigate complex issues related to Medicare and Medicaid audits, appeals, and compliance.
-He can be reached at email@example.com.
+Wayne H. van Halem, CFE, AHFI is President of The van Halem Group LLC (Atlanta, Ga.), a business unit of VGM Group that helps providers navigate complex issues related to Medicare and Medicaid audits, appeals and compliance.